 High in the mountains of Tenerife, Hotel Spa Villalba is known for its peaceful setting.
 The pleasant staff, amenities, and proximity to Montana Colorada and Teide National Park are also noteworthy.
 Per its name, the hotel offers relaxing services including massage treatments and features sauna and a hot tub.
 On a bright and sunny day, visitors may laze on the sun terrace or have a nice stroll in the garden.
+Book Now!

-Hotel Rural Villaflor
+Hotel Rural Vilaflor

-Set in a 150-year old traditional Canarian-styled house, staying at Hotel Rural Villaflor is like residing in a museum.
+Set in a 150-year old traditional Canarian-styled house, staying at Hotel Rural Vilaflor is like residing in a museum.
 The wooden ceiling and iron beds of this hotel are exuding with rustic charm.
 The hotel also features a lovely courtyard where guests can relax after a long day of exploring the village.
 There is a shared kitchen for guests to use as well as a shared lounge.
+Book Now!

 Apartamentos Suncanarias Vilaflor

 Though sans the amenities of a hotel, Apartamentos Suncanarias Vilaflor provides the home away from home feel.
 This friendly apartment offers comfortable barbecue nights and a majestic view of Mount Teide.
 The room has everything visitors can need, from kitchen wares to hairdryer.
 Visitors can also engage in various activities like table tennis, billiards, and squash at the property.
+Book Now!

 Located in the heart of the town, Casa Zaguan is set in the picturesque Plaza Doctor Perez Caceres.
 Each room has a classic decor, and lovely gardens surround the casa.
 The Casa also features a terrace with a barbecue area and loungers, an outdoor swimming pool and a hot tub.
+Book Now!